davidakennedy/davidakennedy.com/_src/blog/2013-09-08-accessible-zen-version-0-1-alpha-4-available/index.md

 ## Next

 We're careening toward the first, and likely, [only Beta release](https://github.com/davidakennedy/accessible-zen/issues/milestones).
 Right now, I plan to just add how-to documentation for the next release.
-I hope that the Beta turns into the first &#8220;official&#8221; release, but I may need to make adjustments or fix bugs.
+I hope that the Beta turns into the first "official" release, but I may need to make adjustments or fix bugs.
 We're a bit closer to having a new accessible-ready theme in the [Themes Directory](http://wordpress.org/themes/)!

 Remember, I’m still in Alpha.
 That means it’s early in the game.
 I’m still developing the theme and I really don’t recommend that you run it on a production site — set up a test site just to play with it.